-Things were a lot less complicated in the good old days when Ah-ooo-gah® horns were standard equipment on almost every automobile.
+Things were a lot less complicated in the good old days when Ah-ooo-gah® horns were standard equipment on almost every auto-mobile.
 They had a personality all their own and, even back then, people smiled at their distinctive sound.

-Now, we think Ah-ooo-gah horns are some-thing everyone ought to have at least one of.
-So least one of.
+Now, we think Ah-ooo-gah horns are something everyone ought to have at least one of.
 So we're offering the original thing, motor driven (not a vibrator), complete with horn button and wired for any 12-volt electrical system.
 With its chrome-plated "megaphone," the 10" Ah-ooo-gah horn fits conveniently under the hood of any car, ready to emit its friendly warning.
-And to bring out the smiles.